China Aftermarket TPMS Market Size and Share

 By Distribution Channel: Digital Transformation Reshapes Market Access

-Offline stores and workshops retained 64.36% of 2024 revenue because complex installs still require lifts, torque tools, and ECU programming.
-Yet the China aftermarket TPMS market tilts toward online storefronts, growing at 16.35% CAGR.
-Bundled mobile-install service resolves the skills gap for urban consumers.
-Hybrid “click-and-install” models intertwine e-commerce ordering with partner garages, creating omnichannel convenience without sacrificing workmanship.
+Offline stores and workshops retained 64.36% of the Chinese aftermarket TPMS market in 2025, as complex installations still require lifts, torque tools, and ECU programming.
+Yet the Chinese aftermarket TPMS market tilts toward online storefronts, growing at 16.35% CAGR.
+A bundled mobile installation service resolves the skills gap for urban consumers.
+Hybrid “click-and-install” models intertwine e-commerce ordering with partner garages, creating omnichannel convenience without sacrificing artistry.

 Traditional parts chains respond by launching in-house apps and on-site fitment vans.
-Transparent pricing online nudges offline players to sharpen promotions, raising market efficiency.
+Transparent online pricing nudges offline players to sharpen their promotions, raising market efficiency.
 As rural broadband improves, an ever-larger slice of the China aftermarket TPMS market will transact digitally while finishing installation locally.

 Geography Analysis